Thomas R. Turner II

 In September 1999, Turner returned to Fort Bragg, North Carolina, where he served as the Chief of Staff, XVIII Airborne Corps.
 Following this assignment, he was named the Assistant Division Commander for Maneuver of the 1st Infantry Division, United States Army Europe and Seventh United States Army, Germany.
 In August 2001, he was assigned as the Deputy United States Military Representative to the NATO Military Committee in Brussels, Belgium.
 On 2 December 2002, Turner assumed command of the U.S. Army Southern European Task Force (Airborne) in Vicenza, Italy.

 Following his assignment in Italy, Turner was made the commanding general of the 101st Airborne Division and Fort Campbell, Kentucky in May 2004.
 On September 23, 2005, Turner deployed with the 101st to Iraq for one year.
 On November 10, 2006, the 101st Airborne changed commands, with Turner turning over his command of the Division and Fort Campbell to Major General Jeffrey J. Schloesser.

 On December 4, 2006, Turner received his third star and became the commanding general of United States Army North.
 Located on Fort Sam Houston, Texas, United States Army North is the Army's service component command for United States Northern Command and the United States Northern Command Joint Force Land Component Command.

+Turner died on the 27 August 2024 in Alexandria, Virginia at the age of 72.